Kitchen Divas

 • 2 teaspoons ground cinnamon

-• ½ cup chocolate chips, mini chocolate chips or chocolate chunks
+• ½ cup chocolate chunks chocolate chips or mini chocolate chips

 • ¼ cup cream cheese softened